|

 spend so much more

-time thinking about those of whom we are merely jealous
+time thinking about people we're merely jealous

-that we are barely concerned with actual evil
+of that we are barely concerned with actual evil

-anymore—well, we’re not jealous
+Well, we’re not jealous

 of a serial killer, are we?

-Look at any “crisis
+Look at any

 of morality” that makes national